 There is often confusion about Chinese scripts and dialects among non-Chinese speaking people.
 You’ve heard of Mandarin and Cantonese.
 If you are involved in technical translation services, you’ve also heard of Traditional and Simplified Chinese.
 This article will demystify these terms in simplified English.

-While Mandarin and Cantonese are two spoken dialects, Traditional and Simplified Chinese are two written scripts.
+While Mandarin and Cantonese are two spoken dialects, Simplified and Traditional Chinese are two written scripts.
 Unlike phonetic or alphabet-based scripts (such as Latin, Greek, Cyrillic, Arabic, or English), written Chinese is a symbol-based script requiring the use of thousands of unique symbols.
 The written form of Chinese in the People’s Republic of China (PRC) is referred to as Simplified Chinese.
 Singapore, and Malaysia also use the simplified script.
 The Traditional Chinese script is currently used on the islands of Taiwan and Hong Kong.

 Cantonese and Mandarin are dialects spoken by Chinese people in the PRC, Hong Kong, Singapore, Taiwan, and Malaysia.
 Cantonese is the main dialect spoken in Hong Kong and in some southern parts of the PRC.
 Mandarin, however, is the official dialect of the PRC and Taiwan, and should be used for voice/audio recordings (such as movies or Flash).